germs-lab/SOPs/DNA_SOPs/SOP_PowerMag_water_DNA_extraction_robot.md

-## PowerMag Water DNA isolation protocol
+## PowerMag Water DNA extraction protocol for Robot
 * Catalog No. 27800-4-EP
 * Modified by: lanying Ma